colinehr/cs172/projects/letter_distribution.md

 # Project: Letter Distribution

-This is a pair programming project.
-Work with your assigned partner.
-Only one of you has to turn it in, but make sure you don\'t both think the other one was doing it.

 ## Overview

 Write a program to count the distribution of letters in a text file.
 The